-PERS members who joined the system by September 30, 1977, are Plan 1 members.
-Those who joined on or after October 1, 1977, and by either February 28, 2002, for state and higher education employees, or August 31, 2002, for local government employees, are Plan 2 members unless they exercised an option to transfer their membership to Plan 3.
-PERS members joining the system on or after March 1, 2002, for state and higher education employees, or September 1, 2002, for local government employees, have the irrevocable option of choosing membership in either PERS Plan 2 or PERS Plan 3.
+PERS members who joined the system by September 30, 1977 are Plan 1 members.
+Those who joined on or after October 1, 1977 and by either, February 28, 2002 for state and higher education employees, or August 31, 2002 for local government employees, are Plan 2 members unless they exercised an option to transfer their membership to Plan 3.
+PERS members joining the system on or after March 1, 2002 for state and higher education employees, or September 1, 2002 for local government employees have the irrevocable option of choosing membership in either PERS Plan 2 or Plan 3.
 The option must be exercised within 90 days of employment.
-Employees who fail to choose within 90 days default to PERS Plan 3.
-Notwithstanding, PERS Plan 2 and Plan 3 members may opt out of plan membership if terminally ill, with less than five years to live.
+Employees who fail to choose within 90 days default to Plan 3.

 PERS is comprised of and reported as three separate plans for accounting purposes: Plan 1, Plan 2/3, and Plan 3.
 Plan 1 accounts for the defined benefits of Plan 1 members.
-Plan 2/3 accounts for the defined benefits of Plan 2 members and the defined benefit portion of benefits for Plan 3 members.
+Plan 2/3 accounts for the defined benefits of Plan 2 members, and the defined benefit portion of benefits for Plan 3 members.
 Plan 3 accounts for the defined contribution portion of benefits for Plan 3 members.
-Although members can only be a member of either Plan 2 or Plan 3, the defined benefit portions of Plan 2 and Plan 3 are accounted for in the same trust fund.
-All assets of this Plan 2/3 defined benefit plan may legally be used to pay the defined benefits of any of the Plan 2 or Plan 3 members or beneficiaries, as defined by the terms of the plan.
+Although members can only be a member of either Plan 2 or Plan 3, the defined benefit portions of Plan 2 and Plan 3 are accounted for in the same pension trust fund.
+All assets of this Plan 2/3 may legally be used to pay the defined benefits of any of the Plan 2 or Plan 3 members or beneficiaries, as defined by the terms of the plan.
 Therefore, Plan 2/3 is considered to be a single plan for accounting purposes.

 PERS Plan 1 and Plan 2 retirement benefits are financed from a combination of investment earnings and employer and employee contributions.
-Employee contributions to PERS Plan 1 and Plan 2 defined benefits plans accrue interest at a rate specified by the Director of DRS.
-During DRS' Fiscal Year 2012, the rate was five and one-half percent compounded quarterly.
-Members in PERS Plan 1 and Plan 2 can elect to withdraw total employee contributions and interest thereon upon separation from PERS-covered employment.
+Employee contributions to the PERS Plan 1 and Plan 2 defined benefit plans accrue interest at a rate specified by the Director of DRS.
+During DRS' Fiscal Year 2013, the rate was five and one-half percent compounded quarterly.
+Members in PERS Plan 1 and Plan 2 can elect to withdraw total employee contributions and interest thereon, in lieu of any retirement benefit, upon separation from PERS-covered employment.
 PERS Plan 1 members are vested after the completion of five years of eligible service.

-PERS Plan 1 members are eligible for retirement after 30 years of service, or at the age of 60 with five years of service, or at the age of 55 with 25 years of service.
-The monthly benefit is two percent of the average final compensation (AFC) per year of service, but the benefit may not exceed 60 percent of the AFC.
+PERS Plan 1 members are eligible for retirement from active status at any age with at least 30 years of service, at age 55 with 25 years of service, or at age 60 with at least 5 years of service.
+Plan 1 members retiring from inactive status prior to the age of 65 may receive actuarially reduced benefits.

+The monthly benefit is 2 percent of the average final compensation (AFC) per year of service, but the benefit may not exceed 60 percent of the AFC.
 The AFC is the monthly average of the 24 consecutive highest-paid service credit months.

-The monthly benefit is subject to a minimum for retirees who have 25 years of service and have been retired for 20 years, or who have 20 years of service and have been retired for 25 years.
-If a survivor option is chosen, the benefit is further reduced.
-Plan 1 members retiring from inactive status prior to the age of 65 may receive actuarially reduced benefits.
+PERS Plan 1 retirement benefits are actuarially reduced to reflect the choice, if made, of a survivor option.

 Plan 1 members may elect to receive an optional COLA that provides an automatic annual adjustment based on the Consumer Price Index.
-The adjustment is capped at three percent annually.
+The adjustment is capped at 3 percent annually.
 To offset the cost of this annual adjustment, the benefit is reduced.